“If you can’t find stocks that are going to do better than the market, you’re not looking hard enough.”

 |Gross Expense Ratio||Net Expense Ratio|

 **The Advisor has contractually agreed to reduce its fees and/or pay Fund expenses until at least July 31, 2017.
-This figure excludes Acquired Fund Fees and Expenses, interest, taxes and extraordinary expenses.
+Investors pay the net expense ratio.

 Performance data quoted represents past performance and does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance of the funds may be lower or higher than the performance quoted.
 Performance data current to the most recent month end may be obtained by calling 866-811-0224.
 The funds impose a 1.00% redemption fee on shares held for thirty days or less.
 Performance data quoted does not reflect the redemption fee.
 If reflected, total returns would be reduced.